wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 ## Multicast

-Please note that there is no destination address or chain for these functions.

-VAAs are a simple attestation that "this contract on this chain said this thing."
-Therefore, VAAs are multicast by default and will be verified authentic on any chain where they are used.
+Multicast refers to simultaneously broadcasting a single message or transaction across different blockchains.
+This means that there is no destination address or chain for the sending and receiving functions.
+This is possible because VAAs simply attest that "this contract on this chain said this thing."
+Therefore, VAAs are multicast by default and will be verified as authentic on any chain where they are used.

-This multicast-by-default model makes it easy to synchronize state across the entire ecosystem because a single blockchain can make its data available to every chain in a single action with low latency.
+This multicast-by-default model makes it easy to synchronize the state across the entire ecosystem because a single blockchain can make its data available to every chain in a single action with low latency.
 This reduces the complexity of the n^2 problems encountered by routing data to a large number of blockchains.

 This does not mean an application _cannot_ specify a destination address or chain.
 For example, the Token Bridge and Standard Relayer contracts require that some destination details be passed and verified on the destination chain.